Automated migration from UEM systems

 Migrate to leading UEM solutions

-The EBF Onboarder reads and analyzes the source system profiles, then converts them to comparable profiles for the destination system.
+The EBF Onboarder migrates devices from the source to the target system.
 This ensures a smooth transition in a very short timescale, with minimal effort for your IT team.

 Your IT team can use the EBF Onboarder platform to prepare quickly and easily for the migration process and select the devices to be migrated.